cstyan/adbDocumentation/README.md

   the "trust this computer" prompt on the device.
 6. The device accepts your signed token or public key and sends back it's own CONNECT message
+NOTE: if for any reason you send back the AUTH packet with your public key and the device does not respond, a retransmission of the AUTH/public key does not appear to work, and you must restart the connection process from step 1.
 7. Device sends some information about itself

 You can now send normal messages to your device.